The Rising Star of

 What is Sonya Edney famous for?

 Sonya's first solo exhibition launched at Japingka Gallery in 2019.
 Her work generated the most rapid sales of any exhibition in Japingka's thirty-year history.
 This was highly unusual for a first-time solo exhibitor.
 The universal appeal of Sonya's work attracted interest from Australian and international art collectors.
-Her 2021 exhibition also sold out.
-Sonya's work has since gained popularity with high profile projects like the WA Museum exhibit (see below) and the 2023 spectacular drone show, First Lights — Nyinggulu at the drone show at Cardabia Station, as part of the Dark Sky Festival in Exmouth during the time of the Total Solar Eclipse.
+Her popularity has continued in solo exhibitions in 2021, 2022, 2023 and 2024.
+Sonya's work has also since gained attention with high profile projects like the WA Museum exhibit (see below) and the 2023 spectacular drone show, First Lights — Nyinggulu at the drone show at Cardabia Station, as part of the Dark Sky Festival in Exmouth during the time of the Total Solar Eclipse.

 What is Sonya Edney's connection to the WA Museum Boola Bardip?